City of Darlington Lease Extension - Free Consultation

 City of Darlington property with a lease extension is almost the same value as a freehold

-It is conventional wisdom that a property with more than 100 years unexpired lease term is worth approximately the same as a freehold.
-Where an further ninety years added to all but the shortest lease, the premises will be equivalent in value to a freehold for decades to come.
+It is conventional wisdom that a residential leasehold with more than 100 years remaining is worth roughly the equivalent as a freehold.
+Where an further ninety years added to all but the shortest lease, the premises will be equivalent in value to a freehold for many years in the future.

 Lender Requirement